-Figure 25: Creating a mesh from an atlas.
+Figure 31: Creating a mesh from an atlas.
 Triangles between pixels from Patch 5 and 2 are omitted.
 Note that Patch 8 is not drawn because no triangle can be formed.
 Unused pixels are skipped too

-The process is to build a mesh (Figure 25) from each of the atlases:
+The process is to build a mesh (Figure 31) from each of the atlases:

-- The vertex descriptor list is formed pixel-by-pixel: - Skip or write dummy values for unoccupied pixels (occupancy value 0xFFFF), - Looking up the atlas parameters list using the PatchId in the occupancy map, - Looking up the camera parameters list using the ViewId in atlas parameters list, - Calculating the position of the vertex in the view. - Reprojecting from the source view to the target view. - The vertex attribute list is simply the texture values converted to YC_BC_R 4:4:4. - The triangle descriptor list is formed by: - For each pixel consider two triangles [/] - Add the triangle when all vertices have the same PatchId.
+- The vertex descriptor list is formed pixel-by-pixel: - Skip or write dummy values for unoccupied pixels, - Looking up the atlas parameters list using the Patch ID in the block to patch map, - Looking up the view parameters list using the View ID in atlas parameters list, - Calculating the position of the vertex in the view. - Reprojecting from the source view to the target view. - The vertex attribute list is simply the texture values converted to $YC_BC_R$ 4:4:4. - The triangle descriptor list is formed by: - For each pixel consider two triangles [ / ] - $\circ$ Add the triangle when all vertices have the same Patch ID.